 The toll schedule above was first posted Feb.
 1, 2021 for purposes of gathering public comment before the Delaware River Joint Toll Bridge Commission’s directors decided whether to approve, modify/approve, or reject the proposed rates.
 The Commissioners subsequently reviewed gathered public comments and approved the toll schedules at their March 29 meeting.
 The rate changes constitute the Commission’s first system-wide toll adjustment in 10 years.
 These new toll rates took effect 12:00:01 a.m.
 April 11, 2021 — with the exception of the new reduced 20-percent frequent E-ZPass commuter discount, which is scheduled to start May 1.

-Please go to www.drjtbc.org/tollcomments for more information on the new toll rates and the public comment process that was used prior to adoption of the new toll rates.
+Please go to www.drjtbc.org/tollcomments for more information on the toll rates and the public comment process that was used prior to adoption of the 2021/2024 toll rates.

-Under the new toll rate schedule, uniform two-tiered rates (higher for Cash/TOLL BY PLATE transactions and lower for E-ZPass transactions) are now charged at the Commission’s eight toll bridges, including the new Scudder Falls (I-295) Toll Bridge.
-Motorists with E-ZPass transponders qualify for lower rates.
-Drivers without E-ZPass now pay higher rates, due to the increased costs of Cash and TOLL BY PLATE collection methods.
-(Note: E-ZPass is used in more than 75 percent of passenger vehicle toll transactions and 90 percent of commercial vehicle toll transactions in the Commission’s bridge system.)
+Motorists with E-ZPass transponders qualify for lower rates because the cost of collection is less.
+Drivers without E-ZPass pay higher rates for Cash and TOLL BY PLATE because those collection methods are more costly.
+(Note: E-ZPass is now used in more than 85 percent of passenger vehicle toll transactions and 90 percent of commercial vehicle toll transactions in the Commission’s bridge system.)